 Since 2005, Nomos develops and produces all its movements in-house.
 Almost everything is made by the brand, from the bridges to the beveled edges.
 The brand has a highly recognizable Bauhaus style, originally the design of Susanne Günther.

-In 2014, Nomos designed its own escapement called the Swing system, a project that took the company seven years and 12 million Euros to perfect.
-The escapement is at the heart of every watch’s caliber and until 2014 a single Swiss company had been supplying virtually the whole watch industry.
+In 2014, Nomos designed its escapement called the Swing system, a project that took the company seven years and 12 million Euros to perfect.
+The escapement is at the heart of every watch’s caliber, and until 2014 a single Swiss company had been supplying virtually the whole watch industry.
 By producing their own, Nomos is no longer dependant on suppliers for this part.

 In 1845, when the silver and copper mines were running dry, Saxon King Friedrich August II decided to send a master watchmaker to Glashütte – Ferdinand Adolph Lange.
-Inspired by the Swiss watchmaking industry, he was instructed to teach his craft to the people of Glashütte.
+Inspired by the Swiss watchmaking industry, he taught his craft to the people of Glashütte.